 The Department of Public Works staff are well trained and dedicated to plow "around the clock", if necessary, keeping the roads open and passable.
 If a plow truck is riding with its plow up, it may be returning to the garage for fuel or repairs.
 Please be advised that Route 38 is maintained by the Massachusetts Highway Department and not by the Town of Tewksbury Department of Public Works.

-Once the snowfall has stopped and all roads are clear of snow, post storm deicing operation commences.
-All roads are again treated with salt and liquid calcium chloride when necessary to improve traction and melt remaining snow and ice (exception to this policy will only be when material(s) supply are extremely low and only main roads, hills, and bus routes become more of a priority than those secondary roads during the periods of low quantities of salt availability).
+Once the snowfall has stopped and all roads are clear of snow, a post-storm deicing operation commences.
+All roads are again treated with salt and liquid calcium chloride when necessary to improve traction and melt remaining snow and ice (an exception to this policy will only be when material(s) supply are extremely low and only main roads, hills, and bus routes become more of a priority than those secondary roads during the periods of low quantities of salt availability).